Mormonism, works, and the LDS temple ceremony

 Larry: I'm not gonna get into the faith and works debate.
 Cuz it can go on all day

 Matt: I'm just making a point.
 Do you mind if I put this dialogue on CARM?
 I can change your nic name.
 Since it is in a private room, not a public one, I don't like doing that.
-Just asking for permission since what you are saying is revealing.
+I am just asking for permission since what you are saying is revealing.

 Larry: Go ahead